web-infra-dev/rsbuild/packages/document/docs/en/config/security/checkSyntax.md

 };
 ```

-Builder will deduce that the ECMAScript syntax version that can be used with `chrome >= 53` is `ES6`.
+Rsbuild will deduce that the ECMAScript syntax version that can be used with `chrome >= 53` is `ES6`.
 When the build artifacts contain `ES2016` or higher syntax, it triggers syntax error prompts.

 :::tip
-Please note that Builder does not support automatic analysis of syntax versions above ES6 based on `targets`.
+Please note that Rsbuild does not support automatic analysis of syntax versions above ES6 based on `targets`.
 If the syntax version compatible with your build artifacts exceeds ES6, please use `checkSyntax.ecmaVersion` to set it.
 :::

 #### checkSyntax.ecmaVersion